Best wireless microphones in comparison - Wireless microphones review - Lavalier microphones

 ★☆☆☆☆

-The Lark looks a bit cheap, the case is not a perfect fit, components are rattling
+The Lark looks a bit cheap, the case is not a perfect fit

-2nd place: Rode Wireless ME (approx. 149$) - Audio quality is the priority!
+2nd place: Rode Wireless ME - Audio quality is the priority!

 The Røde Wireless GO set a new standard for wireless microphones in 2019.
 Its smart operation and low price brought pressure to the industry, which was otherwise dominated by Sennheiser, AKG and Shure.
 It was no longer about frequencies in mhz on which to transmit, but about simple, fast connections for content creators, for example.
 The technology became cheaper and simpler.

-This is exactly where the Rode Wireless Me* comes in, because it was designed to be even cheaper and simpler.
-The fact that the Wireless ME has one microphone on the transmitter and one on the receiver saves one device.
+This is exactly where the Rode Wireless Me comes in, because it was designed to be even cheaper and simpler.
+Because the Wireless ME has one microphone on the transmitter and one on the receiver, there is no need for one device.

 You can still record an interview, for example, if you connect a lavalier (e.g. the Lavalier GO II) to both devices.
 You should then connect the receiver in your pocket to your smartphone using the supplied cable and you have two clean microphone signals for little money!
 You could even leave out the lavalier microphones, but then you would have to get a longer USB-C to Lightning (or USB-C to USB-C, depending on your smartphone) cable and hide it.